rabin2360/Presentation2/README.md

     3. Gant

 ## IntelliJ IDEA - Smart Code Completion
-* IntelliJ allows the develop to be more productive by providing intelligent code completion.
-The intelligent code completion is supported for Java, Scala, Groovy, JavaScript, HTML, CSS amongst other programming lanaguages.
+* IntelliJ allows the developer to be more productive by providing intelligent code completion.
+The intelligent code completion is supported for Java, Scala, Groovy, JavaScript, HTML, CSS amongst other programming languages.
+* The code completion feature in IntelliJ helps the developers to complete names of classes, methods, fields and keywords that are within the visibility of the **current scope**.
+For instance, [Instant Code completion]

+This boots the productivity of the developer.